MOKA108/DEVOPS-Project/README.md

 ### 1. Local Development

-This step focuses on setting up and running the application in a developer's local environment.
-It allows you to develop, test, and debug the Node.js API before deploying it to other environments.
-The main tasks include installing dependencies, configuring the database, starting the application, and verifying that the endpoints work as expected.
-This phase ensures that all core features are functional and that the codebase is ready for further automation and deployment.
+This step involves setting up and running the application in the developer's local environment.
+This enables you to develop, test and debug the Node.js API prior to deployment to other environments.
+The main tasks are installing dependencies, configuring the database, starting the application and verifying that the endpoints function correctly.
+This phase confirms that all core features are operational and that the codebase is ready for further automation and deployment.

 #### Prerequisites
 - Node.js (LTS)